ardkastrati/eeg-foundation/README.md

 ### Configs

-The main config file that is used in the slurm script from the `make sbatch` command is `configs/experiment/maxim.yaml`.
+The main config file is `configs/experiment/maxim.yaml`.
+I passed it to my `srun` commands and it is also used in the slurm script submitted by the `make sbatch` command.

 It contains the default settings I have been working with and also links some other config files into it.